abreslav/async-proto/KEEP-COROUTINES.md

     if (it.isValid()) {      // "filter"
         val foo = it.toFoo() // "map"
         if (foo.isGood()) {  // "filter"
-            yield(foo) // suspension point
+            // suspend until the consumer of the sequence calls iterator.next() yield(foo)
         }
     }
 }
 ```

-This form may look more verbose in this case, but if we add some more code in between the operations, or some non-trivial
-control flow, it has invaluable benefits:
+This form may look more verbose in this case, but if we add some more code in between the operations, or some non-trivial control flow, it has invaluable benefits:

 ```
 val seq = transform {
-    yield(firstItem)
+    yield(firstItem) // suspension point

     for (item in input) {
         if (!it.isValid()) break // don't generate any more items